cylammarco/WDPhotTools/README.md

 We provide 3 minimisers for fitting with synthetic photometry: `scipy.optimize.minimize`, `scipy.optimize.least_squares` and `emcee` (with the option to refine with a `scipy.optimize.minimize` in a bounded region.)

-3. An example photometric fit of PSO J1801+6254 in 3 Gaia, 5 Pan-STARRS and 3 NIR filters without providing a distance:
+### An example photometric fit of PSO J1801+6254 in 3 Gaia, 5 Pan-STARRS and 3 NIR filters without providing a distance

 ```python
 from WDPhotTools.fitter import WDfitter